-The Group owns 78.2 per cent. of Pasar, the sole copper smelter and refinery in the Philippines, with the remaining 21.8 per cent. owned by local investors.
+The Group owns 78.2 per cent. of Pasar, the sole copper smelter and refinery in the Philippines.
 Pasar is located on the coast of Leyte Island, and owns its own port, which can accommodate vessels with a displacement of up to 50,000 dead weight tonnage, from which production is shipped mainly to Asian markets.
 In addition, the assets also include an auxiliary sulfuric acid plant and a doré plant which produces an alloy of gold and silver.

 Pasar's current smelter production capacity is approximately 700,000 tonnes per annum of concentrate and its current refinery production capacity is approximately 215,000 tonnes per annum of cathodes.
+Pasar ceased production in the fourth quarter of 2013 following damage sustained as a result of Typhoon Haiyan and restarted during March 2014.